thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 ----------------

 .. note::
-  Only Admin users can create missions.
+  Only Admins can create missions.

 1. Click :guilabel:`Admin Mode` on the top right.